-As we become worried or anxious, we tend to tense our muscles and that is precisely what we do not need when a major run or challenging phrase is coming up.
+As we become worried or anxious, we tend to tense our muscles and that is precisely what we do not need when a major run or challenging musical phrase is coming up.
 As these tricky parts approach, what we really want is to "lose control" and not the opposite.
-If you make a mistake, do not tense-up, relax more and let yourself go.
+If you make a mistake, do not tense up, relax more and let yourself go.

 Performing live is a skill that needs us to deepen into two very important aspects of music making.
-One, physical, and the other psychological.
+One is physical, and the other is psychological.
 These are two very vague terms that poorly describe the challenges involved in the live performance of music.
-The physical aspect can be better described as the technical (see the technique page) facet of playing plus a literally physical growth of our muscles, bones and the tissues involved in playing.
+The physical aspect can be better described as the technical (see the technique page) facet of playing plus a literally physical growth of our muscles, bones, and tissues involved in playing.
 What this means, is that we must allow for time to do its work, and we will be wise if we accept the fact that a given technical difficulty will simply cease to exist given the right amount of time.
-When our left hand finger 4, say, will have grown that extra millimeter or two we need to reach that elusive note, we will have witnessed this phenomenon taking place.
+When our left-hand finger 4, say, will have grown that extra millimeter or two we need to reach that elusive note, we will have witnessed this phenomenon taking place.

 TRUTH!
 There is always more than 1 possible fingering and, at times, literally many more than 1.

 When I started working on Bach's Chaconne with Maestro Carlevaro in 1986 (I was 24), he made it clear to me that I was not physically fit to play certain passages yet (I must stress that he was a Maestro in the way he pointed it out to me avoiding words that might hurt my feelings).
-I was mature enough, loved and respected the man so as to listen and wait...
+I was mature enough, loved, and respected the man so as to listen and wait...
 10 years passed before I could record it.
 I think that the Chaconne is not the kind of piece you play to an audience.
-It is more like a piece you play to an audience after a one week "Chaconne appreciation class".
+It is more like a piece you play to an audience after a one-week "Chaconne in D minor appreciation class".